 If you are an employee in violation of the DOT regulations for drug or alcohol testing, you must be removed from safety-sensitive duty immediately.
 In this event, ASAP can provide you with a dedicated case manager to support you throughout the process.
 The following process must be completed in order to return to DOT safety-sensitive work as required by DOT regulation 49 CFR Part 40.
 DOT has provided temporary procedures for virtual evaluations until December 31 2021 due to COVID-19.

 It is critical that you comply with the treatment(s) and/or educational recommendations that are given to you to be able to return to work.
 The SAP will serve as a referral source to assist you in finding the education and/or treatment program(s) needed.
-Upon completion of these processes, the SAP will conduct a face-to-face follow-up evaluation with you to determine your eligibility to be considered for return to safety-sensitive duty.
+Upon completion of these processes, the SAP will conduct a follow-up evaluation with you to determine your eligibility to be considered for return to safety-sensitive duty.
 It is at the employer’s discretion to decide if you are ready to return to safety-sensitive work.

 The SAP provides documentation of your eligibility for a return-to-duty test in a follow-up report to the DER or to you if you are seeking employment.
 You MUST have a negative return-to-duty drug/alcohol test result before returning to safety-sensitive duty and then it is still at the employer’s discretion.